 Philadelphia, PA 19103

 Studies of human subjects must document that approval was received from the appropriate institutional review board.
 When reporting experiments utilizing human subjects, it must be stated in writing, in the Methods section, that the Institution's Committee on Human Subjects or its equivalent has approved the protocol.
+Secondary data analyses require formal exemption from review by the Committee on Human Subjects or its equivalent.
 The protocol for obtaining informed consent should be briefly stated in the manuscript.
 The Editor-in-Chief may require additional information to clarify the safeguards about the procedures used to obtain informed consent.
-Within the United States, the authors should verify compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPPA) prior to submission.
+Within the United States, the authors should verify compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) prior to submission.
 When reporting experiments on animal subjects, it must be stated that the institution's animal care and use committee has approved the protocol.

 According to the World Association of Medical Editors (WAME):